> Triangle AI Summit

 Chair of Electrical and Computer Engineering, Marie Foote Reel E’46 Distinguished Professor, Pratt School of Engineering, Duke University

-12:30 – 1:30 PM | Lunch
+12:30 – 1:30 PM | Lunch (Buffet tables in Gallery, seating in Pres Ballroom and outside)

 1:30 – 3:00 PM | Parallel Sessions III